I started out just like you, full of curiosity, a bit nervous, and hungry to play real rock songs.

 Songs like ‘Smoke on the Water’ by Deep Purple, ‘Sunshine of Your Love’ by Cream, and ‘Iron Man’ by Black Sabbath have riffs that are both iconic and beginner-friendly.
 These riffs will build your confidence and improve your timing.

-Perfecting rhythm is key to rock guitar.
+Perfecting your rhythm playing is key to rock guitar.
 Begin by practicing with a metronome.
 Start slowly and increase the tempo as you get more comfortable.
 It’s all about consistency.
 Being able to play in time with the beat is what sets the best apart from the rest.

 Power chords are the bread and butter of rock music.
 They are simple, yet pack a punch.